 - Download CopyTrans Cloudly here:

-- Install and run the app.
+Download CopyTrans Cloudly - Install and run the app.
 It will ask you to enter your iCloud credentials.
-We use SSL connection to exchange data with iCloud and guarantee 100% safety: you can read more about SSL connection on Wikipedia to make sure.
+We use an SSL connection to exchange data with iCloud and guarantee 100% safety: you can read more about SSL connections on Wikipedia to make sure.

-- If two-factor authentication is enabled on your device, unlock it and press “Allow”.
+- If two-factor authentication is enabled on your device, unlock the device and press Allow.

 - Enter the verification code from your device.